IE-555/hw7-api-saurabhkulkarni77/README.md

 ![Image of Plot](images/figuretwo.png)

-plotting the Donut plot of 'Distribution in Andrew' county by using customized colors In this size_for_donut is values for Andrew county, labels are column names.
+Next we will be plotting the Donut plot of 'Distribution in Andrew' county by using customized colors In this size_for_donut is values for Andrew county, labels are column names.
 We will create the centre circle to make a shape like donut.